yatingw24/exports/README.md

 ## Limitations & Things I'd Like to Improve
-1. This is a data-driven project done with a limited amount of time - I would interview PhD candidates from public universities to understand their stipend and how they support themselves financially;
+1. This is a data-driven project done with a limited amount of time - I would interview pork facilities and farmers to understand if there is already a chilling effect.
-2. While this analysis compares stipends to the U.S. median cost of living ($3,851/month in 2024), the actual living costs vary widely by location.
-Future work could involve curating a new dataset on regional stipend differences and visualizing geographic disparities in financial support for PhD students.
-3. While I applied a stipend range filter (15,000–90,000), I could have used more systematic outlier detection methods, such as boxplots or IQR filtering to assess the impact of extreme values.
+2. Visual-wise,